Summer Undergraduate Research Grants (Summer URG)

 How to Apply

-When the student completes her/his portion of the application, the faculty advisor will receive an email containing instructions for online submission of the endorsement.
+When you submit your portion of the application, your faculty advisor will receive an email containing instructions for online submission of the endorsement.

-The student’s first step should be to discuss the research idea with a faculty member available to supervise the project.
-The faculty advisor can help the student assess and refine the proposal and give advice on the possibility of conducting the research as an independent study or senior honors project.
+Your first step should be to discuss the research idea with a faculty member available to supervise the project.
+Regular meetings with your faculty advisor will help you assess and refine the proposal.

 Research that involves human subjects, including interviews, must receive certification from the University's Institutional Review Board (IRB) that no human subject will be put "at risk."
-It is the student’s responsibility to obtain this approval.
+It is your responsibility to obtain this approval.
 Before you apply for a Summer URG, you must complete the IRB-designated CITI training modules.
 You should attach the proof of training (e.g., pdf of training completed page from CITI) as part of your proposal document.
 The CITI training modules can be found here: http://www.research.northwestern.edu/oprs/irb/education/ .
 Students who do not complete the appropriate training may not be considered for URG funding.
+You do not need to complete your full IRB application until after you received the grant.

-As an additional resource, the student is encouraged to seek feedback from the URG Advisors, by email (email@example.com) or in an arranged meeting, once he or she has written a draft proposal.
+As an additional resource, students are strongly encouraged to seek feedback from the URG Advisors.
 While the faculty supervisor can best apply his or her expertise to the intellectual and methodological foundations of the project, the URG Advisors offer useful writing assistance in shaping the proposal for readers from diverse academic fields.

 Peter Civetta - URG Coordinator/ Advisor